-*Note: Because of budget limitations, the department does not offer assistantships or tuition remissions to students in the master’s programs in Health Psychology and Behavior Analysis.
-However, students in these programs are eligible to apply for DGSF and AOP Fellowships, and students in the master’s program in Behavior Analysis are also eligible to apply for Fellowships in Behavior Analysis.
+*Note: Because of budget limitations, the department does not offer assistantships or tuition remissions to students in the master’s program in Health Psychology.
+However, students in this program are eligible to apply for DGSF and AOP Fellowships.

 The Psychology Department is able to guarantee 3 years of funding for students in the Ph.D programs, but we typically fund Ph.D. students for more than three years.

 Most admitted Ph.D. students are funded via academic-year Teaching Assistantships, which require approximately 20 hours of work per week.
 Teaching assistants usually lead discussion or laboratory sessions for courses in the Psychology Department.
 In addition to their stipends (approximately $13,750 per academic year for a teaching assistant), these appointments include full remission of tuition (both in-state and out-of-state tuition), as well as benefits such as low-cost health insurance.

 Some Ph.D. students may also be funded through Research Assistantships or Project Assistantships (which also typically require 20 hours of work per week).

 There are also several intramural fellowship competitions, as follows.

 (1) UWM Distinguished Graduate Student Fellowship (DGSF)

 Each year, the department nominates a small number of outstanding current master’s and PhD students for the UWM DGSF competition.
 The DGSF is a one-year, non-renewable fellowship.
 The academic-year stipend is $15,000.
 Fellows receive full tuition remission and are eligible for health benefits.
 In addition, Fellowship recipients may benefit from a $1,000 travel award that will accompany each fellowship award.
 Click here for more information.